 - Massage the muscles around your joint to help ease pain.

 - Use a heat pad or an ice pack to help relieve pain.
-Don’t put either of these directly onto your skin as they may damage it or even give you a burn.
+Don’t put either of these directly on to your skin as they may damage it or even give you a burn.
 Wrap them in a towel or dishcloth first.

 - Think about making changes to your car, home or workplace to ease any stress on your joints.
 You may be able to get help from an occupational therapist.
 This is a health professional who can give practical assistance to help you manage with everyday tasks and increase your independence.

 If you have a particularly painful, swollen joint, your GP may suggest you have a steroid injection directly into your joint.
 This can only be done a few times each year, but can help to reduce inflammation and ease pain.
-The injection usually works within a few days, and can last for weeks or months.
-Although side-effects are unlikely, steroid injections may cause a temporary ‘flare up’ of your symptoms.

 - one of your parents has the condition